Mariah Carey's All I Want For Christmas Is You Hits #1 For The First Time Ever

 Not that most people could imagine the yuletide season without Carey’s iconic carol.
 Around Christmastime, it’s almost impossible to turn on the radio without hearing those familiar jingle bells and Carey crooning about the gift that is at the very top of her list.

-Carey reacted to the news on social media, sharing a plethora of emojis including a lamb in honor of her fans, affectionately referred to as the “Lambily.”
+Carey reacted to the news on social media, sharing a plethora of emojis including a lamb in honour of her fans, affectionately referred to as the “Lambily.”

 Advertisement